Simple Suppers | Soups

 - 10 oz Canned chopped tomatoes w/lime and cilantro Ro-Tel brand or other, canned chopped tomatoes with green chiles works as well.

-- 1 cup Mild verde salsa (green) Herdez brand or other
+- 1 cup Mild verde salsa (2 cups if not using Tomatillos) Herdez brand or other

-- 3 cans 14oz Northern white, pinto beans or Bushes Southwestern-style beans.
+- 2 14oz cans Bushes Southwestern-style beans.
 Bushes Southwestern-style beans will give a spicier kick.
+Reduce to one can for less spice and add a second can of pinto beans.

 - 1 1/2 tsp Minced garlic